Netflix trials new add-on profiles to share your account for a small fee

 Until now, Netflix has published terms and conditions that could ban or suspend viewers for such neighbourly sharing.
 But Netflix is currently trialling a new add-on accounts package that would let you legitimately share your account for a small fee.

-The feature, currently branded as “Add an Extra Member” would allow Standard and Premium plan subscribers to set up add-on accounts for people at different address.
+The feature, currently being tested as “Add an Extra Member” in Chile, Costa Rica, and Peru, would allow Standard and Premium plan subscribers to set up add-on accounts for people at different addresses.
 You could share add-on accounts with up to two members at that address.

 Not only can you share an account, but the add-on members will get their own ID, password, profile, list, history, and recommendations.
 Sounds handy, right?
 But there’s a catch.

-The platform’s “Add an Extra Member” feature comes with a $2.99 price hike as well (that’s not very neighbourly, is it?).
+The platform’s “Add an Extra Member” feature would come with a $2.99 price hike as well (that’s not very neighbourly, is it?).
 With Netflix’s recent price hike, that means you could be paying around £17.99 for a Premium plan with add-on members.
-Before you start twitching, consider the fact this may actually be reasonable.

-Paying £17.99 per month for essentially two Netflix accounts, is better than paying £15.99 twice (that’s £31.98 to save you getting out the calculator).
-If you’re splitting the costs between two parties as well, things start to get much more reasonable.
-With a 50/50 split with your friends or family, you could get a Premium plan for just £7.99.
+Paying £17.99 per month for essentially two Netflix accounts, is better than paying £15.99 twice (a much higher £31.98).
+If you’re splitting the cost between two parties as well, things start to get much more reasonable.
+Splitting it 50/50 with your friends or family, you could get a Premium plan for just £7.99.
 It’s a much better a deal for new members.
 Why set up your own account, when you can be added on for a smaller fee?

-Netflix is introducing this new feature because it claims the loss of money from account sharing is causing problems budgeting for new content.
+Netflix is trialling these new features because it claims the loss of money from account sharing is causing problems budgeting for new content.
 With the $2.99 surcharge, Netflix has some extra pennies in its pocket, and we can benefit from cheaper Netflix prices (if you have a friend).
 It’s a win-win-win scenario.

-Currently, Netflix is trialling this new feature only in Chile, Costa Rica, and Peru.
-If it proves successful, the streaming giant could roll it out worldwide.
+Currently, both versions of this feature are only being trialled.
+If they prove successful, the streaming giant could roll out one of them worldwide.
 Of course, it might not, and the price is also subject to change.
 But our fingers are crossed!